Gentlemen v Players

 Two matches were played in 1806, but the fixture was not arranged again until 1819.
-It then became an annual event, usually played at least twice each season, except in 1826, 1828, 1915-1918 and 1940-1945.
+It then became an annual event, usually played at least twice each season (except in 1826, 1828, 1915-1918 and 1940-1945).
 It was born in the underarm era and was prominent throughout roundarm.
-Although amateur teams were generally weak and some form of handicapping was often necessary, it was always regarded as a top-class fixture.
-In 1864, after overarm was legalised, it became a first-class fixture, especially so following the emergence of W. G. Grace, and it thrived as the epitome of cricket's "Golden Age" until 1914.
+Although amateur teams were generally weak and some form of handicapping was often necessary, it was always regarded as an important fixture.

+In 1864, after overarm was legalised, it became a first class fixture, especially so following the emergence of W. G. Grace, and it thrived as the epitome of cricket's "Golden Age" until 1914.
 In the inter-war period, the differences in social class began to be challenged and became less pronounced.
-The differences in playing class became extremely pronounced as county cricket was dominated by the professionals of the four northern clubs.
-After the Second World War, social change swept the country and the concepts of amateurism and selection of teams based on social class were seen as increasingly anachronistic.
-MCC tried to avoid the inevitable for as long as it could, but the end came and the last Gentlemen v Players match was played at the North Marine Road Ground, Scarborough on 8-11 September 1962.
+The differences in playing class became extremely pronounced, as county cricket was dominated by the professionals of the four northern clubs.

+After the Second World War, social change swept the country, with the concepts of amateurism and selection of teams based on social class being seen as anachronistic.
+MCC tried to avoid the inevitable for as long as it could, but the last Gentlemen v Players match before amateurism was abolished was played at the North Marine Road Ground, Scarborough on 8-11 September 1962.

 The fixture was a three-day match on all but a handful of occasions throughout its history.
 The most frequently used venue was Lord's, but there were several others, notably The Oval and Scarborough.

-The same format of amateurs playing professionals was used in other fixtures, some of which were given first-class status - for example, Gentlemen of the North v Players of the North in 1877 and 1880 - but these matches became less common towards the end of the 19th century and the last such game was Gentlemen of the South v Players of the South in 1920.
-Afterwards, Gentlemen v Players itself was the only first-class fixture in which amateurs opposed professionals.
+The same format of amateurs playing professionals was used in other fixtures - for example, Gentlemen of the North v Players of the North in 1877 and 1880 - but these matches became less common towards the end of the 19th century, and the last such game was Gentlemen of the South v Players of the South in 1920.
+Afterwards, Gentlemen v Players itself was the only fixture in which amateurs opposed professionals.